iansan5653/github-markdown-a11y-extension/readme.md

 ### Installation

+For now, the extension must be manually installed.
+In the future it will be published in the Chrome web store.

+This has only been tested with Chrome, but theoretically it should work in Firefox as well.

 1. Clone or download this repo.
 2. Navigate to chrome://extensions/.
 3. Flip on "Developer Mode" in the upper right-hand corner.
 4. Select "Load unpacked".
 5. Choose this unzipped repo folder.
 6. Navigate to github.com.

+Tip: If you use `git clone` to get the repo and you keep that around after you install the extension, you can get the latest updates with a simple `git pull` and click the 'Refresh' button in the chrome://extensions/ page tools.

 ### Linting rules